Keaton Beach, Florida: Weather

-Keaton and the surrounding beaches were devastated on March 13, 1993, when the "No Name Storm" (also known as "The Storm of the Century") battered the beach without warning early Saturday morning.
-Several residents and visitors of neighboring Dekle Beach lost their lives that day.
+Keaton and the surrounding beaches were devastated on March 13, 1993, when the "No Name Storm" (also known as "The Storm of the Century") battered the beach without warning early Saturday morning, killing several residents and visitors of neighboring Dekle Beach.

 Hurricane Idalia made landfall near Keaton Beach around 7:45 a.m. on August 30, 2023.

 Hurricane Helene swept through Keaton Beach on September 26, 2024.
 A day later, local officials estimated that 90% of homes in Keaton Beach were destroyed, marking a significant devastation of the community.

 Current development

-Keaton Beach is home to Taylor County's primary public beach area, which includes sandy beaches, a local pier and children's play area known as Hodges Park.
-Keaton is also home to the county's primary public boat ramp, which is owned and maintained by Taylor County and the Board of County Commissioners.
-Keaton Beach is also well known for being a premier summer scalloping destination as well as providing an abundance of fishing opportunities for Florida anglers.
+Keaton Beach is home to Taylor County's primary public beach area, known as Hodges Park with a beach area, fishing pier, and play area.
+Keaton Beach is also the location of the county's primary public boat ramp, and is known as a prime location for summer scalloping.